Testing warm dark matter with kinematics of the smallest galaxies: Limits on warm dark matter

 where $p_i=p[<v_\mathrm{circ}(r_\mathrm{h})]$ for each galaxy $i$.
 The parameter $\chi^2$ is $\chi^2$-distributed with 6 degrees of freedom (for 3 galaxies), so we use the corresponding cumulative distribution function to obtain the desired combined probability.
 The black curve in figure~\ref{fig:prob} shows this combined probability.

 For $m_\chi\lesssim 5.8$~keV, the probability of all three $v_\mathrm{circ}(r_\mathrm{h})$ being as low as their measured values is less than 5 percent.
 For $m_\chi\lesssim 9.4$~keV, the probability is less than 10 percent.
 Hence, the kinematics of the faintest Milky Way satellites constrain $m_\chi>5.8$~keV at 95 percent confidence and $m_\chi>9.4$~keV at 90 percent confidence.
+These limits depend on the cusp coefficients $A$ that our modeling approach in section~\ref{sec:model} assigns to the observed galaxies, which could be refined with further model development.
+In appendix~\ref{sec:varyA}, we test how the limits depend on the assumed $A$.